robheerdink/argocd/README.md

 # check if you on minkube cluster
 kubectx

-# if you dont have kubectx isntalled
+# if you dont have kubectx installed
-kubectl get overview
+kubectl config view
 kctx <cluster>
 kctx minikube
-kctx xcmc
-kctx gke_xite-cms_europe-west1-d_xitecms-gke-eu01

 # create ns argocd in cluster and install argocd in cluster
 kubectl create namespace argocd